frederic-perez/AmE-dictionary/data/dictionary.md

 __martyrdom__ _n_ :three::hammer:
 __marzipan__ _n_ :two::hammer: :es: mazapán
 __masago__ _n_
+__mascara__ _n_ :astonished: A cosmetic applied to thicken, lengthen, and usually darken the eyelashes. :es: rímel
 __mascot__ _n_ :two::hammer: (vs pet)
 __mash<sup>1</sup>__ _v_ :two: When you mash something, you crush it.
 You might, for example, mash a marshmallow by stepping on it. _Mashed potatoes._
 __mash<sup>2</sup>__ _n_ :two: A mixture of mashed malt grains and hot water; used in brewing. _Cheddar mash._ _We’ll drink some mash and talk some trash._ _His mash notes._